The-Data-for-Children-Collaborative/noral-design-research/design-audit/README.md

 -   To consider all usability issues while designing the Wireframes and Visual Designs.
 -   To include the insights drawn from the user preferences into the User Journey Mapping.
--   To place the recommended features appropriately into the MoSCow Prioritization Mapping
+-   To place the recommended features appropriately into the Wireframes and Visual Designs.

 ## Resources